bennvan/dokuwiki-plugin-latexcaption/README.md

 Options:
 ------------

- - Alignment classes: 'left', 'center', 'right', 'flex-left', 'flex-center', 'flex-even', 'flex-right'
+ - Alignment classes: `left`, `center`, `right`, `flex-left`, `flex-center`, `flex-even`, `flex-right`
- - Caption behaviour: 'cell-bottom', 'cell-top'.
+ - Caption behaviour: `cell-bottom`, `cell-top`.
 This enforces long captions to be no wider than the image/table.
 Top and bottom refers to position of caption in relation to figure.
 Most useful to use this with subfigure captions but also works with main captions.
-Keep in mind this adds the css style 'display: table' which conflicts with flex or other responsive classes.
+Keep in mind this adds the css style `display: table;` which conflicts with flex or other responsive classes.
- - No colon: 'blank'.
+ - No colon: `blank`.
 Use this if you dont want to print a ':' after the figure number.

 If you want to apply your own css stying to the figures.
-Any option input are added as a class in the form 'plugin_latexcaption_{option}'.
+Any option input are added as a class in the form `plugin_latexcaption_{option}`.

-Example with centering and caption but no label:
+Example with centering and caption number only:

 ```
 <figure flex-center blank>